-Your teenage sons and daughters are not only consuming all types of media across the Internet; they are actively creating it, by uploading, downloading, texting, posting to social media, using apps, playing online games, and participating in the virtual world.
+Your teenage children are not only consuming all types of media across the Internet; they are actively creating it, by uploading, downloading, texting, posting to social media, using apps, playing online games, and participating in the virtual world.
 With these activities come risk and potential consequences.

-Being a good digital citizen requires that your sons and daughters practice Internet safety; this means trusting his or her “gut” by knowing when certain behaviors online begin to cross the line from appropriate to inappropriate.
+Being a good digital citizen requires that your child practice Internet safety; this means trusting their “gut” by knowing when certain behaviors online begin to cross the line from appropriate to inappropriate.
 This also means thinking twice before posting anything to the Internet that could be considered questionable.
-One thing we want your children to always keep in mind is that in most cases, everything that is posted to the Internet does not simply go away, or disappear.
-It will still be accessible, years later, and could potentially be an embarrassment to your son or daughter, or the people they know.
+One thing we want your child to always keep in mind is that in most cases, everything that is posted to the Internet does not simply go away, or disappear.
+It will still be accessible, years later, and could potentially be an embarrassment to your child, or the people they know.

 Questions Your Teens Need to Ask Themselves: